Irina Kalinka, Ph.D.

 Society of Fellows and Heyman Center for the Humanities at Columbia University

-The result is a detrimental idealization of technologically managed forms of democracy that are imposed from the top down, de-emphasizing emancipatory understandings of democracy as a collective and inclusive world-making effort—the political imaginary of user democracy.
+Does digital media revitalize or undermine democracy?
+I make the case that this popular debate obscures another key development: this shift enabled tech corporations to shape normative meanings of democracy through the services and resources they oversee.
+The result is a detrimental idealization of technologically managed forms of democracy that are imposed from the top down, eroding emancipatory understandings of democracy as a collective and inclusive world-making effort—the political imaginary of user democracy.

 Democratic politics is here reduced to a project of technological optimization, management, and social engineering by a technocratic elite.
 I argue that the approaches justified under this banner, cloaked in the language of societal improvement and liberal democracy, in fact legitimize the expansion of corporate power and undermine the need for political contestation and public accountability.
 In short, user democracy is not meaningfully democratic at all, mobilizing the language of democracy to hasten its undoing.

-The project’s key contribution is its establishment of tech-corporate governing rationality as an influential normative force with its own, distinct approaches and modes of value.
+By bringing these materisl together, the project’s key contribution is its establishment of tech-corporate governing rationality as an influential normative force with its own, distinct approaches and modes of value.
 I also challenge a wide-spread politics of fatalism in which centralized corporate power is equated to technological innovation and so naturalized and assumed to only be minimally subjectable to intervention—a dangerously disempowering and depoliticizing stance.

 1) the popular, utopian aspiration in the tech-sector to escape from politics and difference,